wix-incubator/react-native-interactable/README.md

 ### Why is it named interactable?

 First off, we are aware that *interactable* isn't a real word.
 The correct form is *interactive* but this has connotation that isn't necessarily related to physical interactions.
-Similar to `Animated.View`, we wanted have `Interactable.View`, meaning an view you can interact with.
+Similar to `Animated.View`, we wanted to have `Interactable.View` - meaning a view you can interact with.
 And hey, [Unity](https://docs.unity3d.com/ScriptReference/UI.Selectable-interactable.html) did it too.

 ## Installation